conorpp/conorpp.github.com/_posts/2016-09-23-designing-and-producing-2fa-tokens-to-sell-on-amazon.md

 I got it fab'd and assembled at [PCBCart](http://www.pcbcart.com/).
 But the real challenge here was programming the tokens.

-Programming was a challenge because it had to be integrated with my own scripts to handle the initial configuration of the ATECC508A chip and generation and signing of an attestation certification per the U2F spec.
+Programming was a challenge because it's dependent on my scripts to handle the initial configuration of the ATECC508A chip and creation of a unique attestation certification per the U2F spec.
 In other words, one binary blob firmware did not cut it.
-Each token needed to be programmed once to be "customized" and then programmed again with a signed* build.
+Each token needed to be programmed once to be "customized" and then programmed again with a signed build \*\*.
 It took me about 1-2 minutes to program a U2F token while prototyping.

 Manufacturers like PCBCart typically offer mass programming services but my process was too complicated and would have ended being untrustworthy and expensive.

-So I decided to program everything on my own while promising to my future self that I would make a pipelined process to get everything done cheaply in a reasonable amount of time.
+I decided to program everything on my own while promising to my future self that I would make a pipelined process to get everything done cheaply in a reasonable amount of time.

 Fast forward a couple months, I have tons of U2F tokens from PCBCart: